BryanHarrisScripts/Afterglow-Echoes-of-Sentience/Afterglow Storyboard Blocks/Block_4/Keyframes.md

    - **Shot Type:** Wide shot showing the modern structure of BBT Technologies; cut to medium shots of Amy and Ren.
    - **Notes:** Convey the cold, impersonal atmosphere; Ren's expressions should reflect his downfall.
    - **Scene Number:** 4

-Would you like to proceed with the image generation for these scenes, or are there any changes or specific details you'd like to add?

 ---